teddstax/agentic-ai-hands-on/README.md

-# 🧠 Agentic AI Workshop – Langflow + Astra DB
+# 🧠 Agentic AI Workshop – Creating a Customer Support Agent

 ## 🎯 Goal of the workshop
-Learn how to build a simple AI agent with Langflow, enhance it with Retrieval-Augmented Generation (RAG) using Astra DB, and then expand it with tools for powerful agentic AI functionality.
+Learn how to build a powerful, intelligent customer support agent using Langflow.
+You’ll start by creating a simple chatbot with OpenAI, then enrich it with retrieval-augmented generation (RAG) by connecting it to your own FAQ knowledge base using Astra DB.
+Finally, you’ll add tools such as order lookups, product info access, calculators, and web tools to make your agent truly agentic—capable of reasoning, taking actions, and handling real-world customer support scenarios.

+By the end of this workshop, you’ll have a fully functional AI agent that can:
+- Answer FAQs using vector-based document search
+- Retrieve live order and product details from structured data
+- Combine tools (like calculators and lookups) to generate multi-step responses
+- Adapt dynamically to user intent—just like a real support agent would

 ## 🛠️ Prerequisites
 This workshop assumes you have access to: